simpleiot/simpleiot/docs/adr/1-consider-changing-point-data-type.md

 Notable changes from the existing implementation:

 - removal of the `ID` field, as any ID information should be contained in the parent node.
-The `ID` field is a legacy from 1-wire setups were we represented each 1-wire sensor as a point.
-However, it seems obvious now that each 1-wire sensor should have its own node.
+The `ID` field is a legacy from 1-wire setups where we represented each 1-wire sensor as a point.
+However, it seems now each 1-wire sensor should have its own node.

-* addition of the `Key` field.
+- addition of the `Key` field.
 This allows us to represent maps in a node, as well as add extra identifying information for a point.
-* the `Point` is now identified in the merge algorithm using the `Type` and `Key`.
+- the `Point` is now identified in the merge algorithm using the `Type` and `Key`.
 Before, the `ID`, `Type`, and `Index` were used.
-* any `Point` that uses `Index`, should also set the `Key` to some globally unique value.
+- any `Point` that uses `Index`, should also set the `Key` to some globally unique value.
 This `Key` is used on subsequent updates to identify the point.
-* Index is changed from int to float64 so that we can move points in arrays between existing points.
+- Index is changed from int to float64 so that we can move points in arrays between existing points.
 See example above.
-* the `Data` field is added to give us the flexibility to store/transmit data that does not fit in a Value or Text field.
+- the `Data` field is added to give us the flexibility to store/transmit data that does not fit in a Value or Text field.
 This should be used sparingly, but gives us some flexibility in the future for special cases.
+This came out of some comments in an Industry 4.0 community -- basically types/schemas are good in a communication standard, as long as you also have the capability to send a blob of data to handle all the special cases.
+This seems like good advice.
-* the `Tombstone` fields is added as an `int` and is always incremented.
+- the `Tombstone` fields is added as an `int` and is always incremented.
 Odd values of `Tombstone` mean the point was deleted.
 When merging points, the highest tombstone value always wins.

 ## Decision

-Going with proposal #2 for now -- we can always revisit this later if needed.
+Going with proposal #2 -- we can always revisit this later if needed.
+This has minimal impact on the existing code base.

 ## Objections/concerns